 The third and final qualification for a 5-percent down mortgage pertains to how much you can qualify for.
 The Government policy is that borrowers must qualify at the Bank of Canada Benchmark rate, amortized over 25 years.
 For example, even if your mortgage rate is 3.14 percent the total mortgage for which you qualify must be tested against a mortgage for the benchmark rate, which at the time of writing was 5.35 percent.
 This policy was put into place by the Government to ensure that home buyers could afford their mortgages should interest rates rise in the future.

-However, as with most things, there are exceptions to every rule and it is best to contact a Mortgage Broker or Mortgage Agent.
+However, as with most things, there are exceptions to every rule and it is best to contact a Mortgage Broker.
 For a detailed assessment call or text me at 519-860-2102, or Contact Me and we will go over your options!

 20 Percent Down Mortgage